cody-joe-gilbert/SU19Hadoop/weather/readme.md

 The main dataset is hosted by NOAA at https://www.ncdc.noaa.gov/isd and can be download via FTP.
 The total disk space after decompression is approximately 270GB.

+A sample line in the raw file looks like this:
+2019 06 29 21   227    65 10180   310    15     0 -9999 -9999 ./720997-99999-2019

+The fields are:
+- Year
+- Month
+- Day
+- Hour
+- Temperature (Celsius x 10)
+- Dew Point Temp (Celsius x 10)
+- Sea Level Pressur (Hectopascals x 10)
+- Wind Direction (Angle measured in a clockwise direction from true north)
+- Wind Speed (meters / second)
+- Sky Condition Total Coverage (the higher the number the more the overcast)
+- Liquid Precipitation Depth (1hr)
+- Liquid Precipitation Depth (6hr)
+- Station Identifier and Year (see station_id.txt for station lat/lon)

 ## Folders

 - src: map reduce program for featurizing Hive data that was generated from raw data